Schulich-Ignite/website/content/team/anna_lee.md

 linkedin: "https://www.linkedin.com/in/anna-lee-2061b0210/"
 ---

 Hello!
-My name is Anna Lee and I am the VP Finance for Schulich Ignite.
-I am in my third year of Software Engineering with a minor in Biomedical Engineering.
-In addition to being a mentor, I am responsible for managing the club’s finances, finding and working with stakeholders to support the club, and purchasing food and supplies for the club.
-Fun fact about me: outside of school, I love learning about history.
+I’m Jannine and I’m the VP of Communications at Schulich Ignite.
+I am responsible for managing the club’s media platforms, facilitating communication between mentors and mentees as well as conducting overall outreach initiatives to grow the club’s membership.
+I am currently in my third year of software engineering.
+In my free time, I like to read and crochet!